The eChronos project @ Data61 and Breakaway

 In collaboration with Breakaway Consulting, the eChronos project builds and formally verifies, a small, versatile, high-assurance real-time operating system (OS) for embedded micro-controllers.
-In contrast to other OS work at NICTA, the eChronos RTOS is for tightly constrained devices without memory protection.
-Current implementations are available for Intel 80251 and ARM Cortex M4 micro-controllers.
+In contrast to other OS work at Data61, the eChronos RTOS is for tightly constrained devices without memory management units.
+Current implementations are available for ARM Cortex M3/M4/M7, PowerPC e500 and Intel 80251 micro-controllers.
+The RTOS also runs on POSIX platforms (e.g., Linux, MacOS-X, Windows with cygwin or MinGW) for rapid prototyping.

-The eChronos RTOS is open source, available under AGPLv3 on github.
+The eChronos RTOS is open source, available under the CSIRO BSD MIT licence on github.
 For separate commercial licenses, please contact us (see below).

 On less powerful hardware — such as small medical implant devices, extremely resource-constrained spacecraft, or simple logic controllers used in industrial plants — such gatekeeper functionality is not possible.
 Instead, these systems run small, so-called real-time operating systems (RTOS) such as the eChronos RTOS.
 The constrained nature of the hardware devices the RTOS runs on makes it even more challenging to provide assurance and evidence that it works reliably.

-This project is part of the Trustworthy Systems umbrella.
-The eChronos RTOS is also used on the flight-control processor of the DARPA-funded SMACCM project (both on the research platform and later on the commercial Boeing helicopter).
+The eChronos RTOS is also used on the flight-control processor of the DARPA-funded SMACCM project's research vehicle.

 - Aug 2015: Released under AGPLv3, available on github.